Collomut/Wed_27842_Collins_SmartToll_DB/README.md

 ---

-## 🔐 7.
+## 🔐 9.
 Security & Business Rules

-* ❌ No INSERT/UPDATE/DELETE allowed on weekends
+* ❌ No INSERT/UPDATE/DELETE allowed on weekdays
 * ❌ No modifications allowed on public holidays
 * ✔ Full audit logging of sensitive operations
 * ❌ Payment records cannot be deleted